-11.1 Read Status Register (05h and 35h)
+11.1 Read Status Register (05h, 35h, and 15h)

 The Status Register can be read to determine the device's ready/busy status, as well as the status of many other functions, such as Block Protection.
-It can be read at any time, including during an internally self-timed program or erase operation.
+The Status Register can be read at any time, including during an internally self-timed program or erase operation.

-To read Status Register Byte 1, the $\overline{\text{CS}}$ pin must first be asserted, and the opcode of 05h must be clocked into the device.
-After the opcode has been clocked in, the device puts out Status Register Byte 1 data on the SO pin during every subsequent clock cycle.
-After the last bit (0) of Status Register Byte 1 has been clocked out, the sequence repeats itself, starting with bit 7, as long as the $\overline{\text{CS}}$ pin remains asserted and the clock pin is being pulsed.
+To read Status Register 1, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 05h must be clocked into the device.
+After the opcode has been clocked in, the device begins outputting Status Register 1 data on the SO pin during every subsequent clock cycle.
+After the last bit (0) of Status Register 1 has been clocked out, the sequence repeats itself, starting again with bit 7, as long as the $\overline{\text{CS}}$ pin remains asserted and the clock pin is being pulsed.
 The data in the Status Register is constantly being updated, so each repeating sequence outputs new data.
-Deasserting the $\overline{\text{CS}}$ pin ends the Read Status Register operation and puts the SO pin into a high-impedance state.
+Deasserting the $\overline{\text{CS}}$ pin terminates the Read Status Register operation and puts the SO pin into a high-impedance state.
 The $\overline{\text{CS}}$ pin can be deasserted at any time and does not require that a full byte of data be read.